One of the more challenging things we’ve had to learn was the planning process of our gardens.

 One of the most important aspects of planning is conceptualizing your garden.
 This is fundamental to determining how much you can grow in a given space.

-We’ve tried everything from paper plans to Excel spreadsheets.
+We’ve tried everything from paper plans to spreadsheets.

-What works the best for us is using an online planning tool.
+What works the best for us these days is using an online planning tool.
 This isn’t an advertisement, but we use the GrowVeg.com website for all of our garden planning needs.

 The garden planner from GrowVeg.com is resold through several other websites such as Farmer’s Almanac and several other sites.
-GrowVeg.com is the actual source of that same software and they are all the same.
+GrowVeg.com is the actual source of that software and the end product is all the same.

 What we love about this tool is it makes our garden planning extremely easy.
-We only need to spend about 2-3 hours a year to finalize our plans.
+We only need to spend about one to two hours a year to finalize our plans.

 With this tool, we can easily drop in various plants that we want to grow.
 It accommodates our planting rows and intensive planting techniques that we use in our raised beds & gardens.